 Dr Goodvibe website https://www.facebook.com/Dr-Goodvibe-346817838676221/

 Experimentation with Classical music was fast tracked with the formation of “The Reason To Breathe” in 2005.
 This ensemble, lead by pianist/flautist Wu Pu Yu and producer/producer Parris Macleod is an eclectic mix of classical and world music underpinned by the didgeridoo playing of Mark Atkins.
 A Summer tour of the East Coast generated enough momentum to record an album in 2006.
-The Taiwan tour later that year was to raise the profile of the ensemble considerably, another Asian tour is planned for 2007.
+The Taiwan tour later that year was to raise the profile of the ensemble considerably.

 In April 2007 Christian performed Sven Libaek’s Harmonica Concerto with Orchestra Nova at Newcastle City Hall, and again in October 2008 with the University of Newcastle Symphony Orchestra at the Harold Lobb Concert Hall.
 Both these performances were conducted by John Kellaway.
 In December 2008 the Concerto was performed again under the baton of Sven Libeak himself, with the Sutherland Shire Symphony Orchestra, at the Sutherland Entertainment Centre.
 The concerto takes the form of a suite in three movements, which was inspired by the Australian Outback.

-Aside from recording on his own CD’s, Christian has featured as a guest artist on more than fifty others, and played with many of the top artists in the music industry.
+Aside from recording on his own CD’s, Christian has featured as a guest artist on more than sixty others, and has played with many of the top artists in the music industry.
 He has distilled his unique sound from this wide experience.